lautapercuspain/lautapercuspain/README.md

 ### Hi there 👋.

-- This is Lautaro (Lau for short), passionate about technology and FrontEnd.
+- I'm Lautaro (Lau for short), passionate about technology and FrontEnd.
-- 📱 I’m currently working on a medical mobile App targeted for the area where I'm currently living.
+- 📱 I’ve created a healthcare mobile App targeted for the area where I'm currently living, but applicable in other places as well.
-- 👯 I like collaborating with open source projects e.g (<https://github.com/hasura/graphql-engine>).
+- 👨‍👩‍👧‍👦 I like collaborating with open source projects e.g (<https://github.com/hasura/graphql-engine>).
-- 💬 I love learning new stuff every day and talk with people about different approaches.
+- 📚 I love learning new things every day and talk with people about different approaches to solve a problem.
-- 📫 How to reach me: Via Linkedin at <https://linkedin.com/in/lautarogruss> or via email at <lautarogruss@gmail.com>
+- 📫 How to reach me?
+Via Linkedin at <https://linkedin.com/in/lautarogruss> or via email at <lautarogruss@gmail.com>

 ## 📚💻 Technologies I work with:
 <p>